Jonathan-Lilley/D-D_Spell_Dictionary/README.md

 A searchable dictionary for 5th Edition Dungeons and Dragons spells

-Currently searchable by spell name for spell description

 ## Goals:
 ### Part one (trivial):
 1. Searchable for description (COMPLETE)